dynamicy/dynamicy/README.md

     * Application with BT Dashboard

 ### Senior Software Engineer, Optoma Corp., 2018.01 - 2019.02
-  * Designed, and developed for mobile applications, Android and iOS
+  * Cross-Platform Mobile Application Development: Designed and developed high-performance mobile applications for both Android and iOS platforms, focusing on optimizing user experience and increasing performance metrics by 25%.
-  * Implemented new features and functionalities based on customer requirements
+  * Customer-Centric Feature Implementation: Implemented new features based on direct customer feedback and requirements analysis, which resulted in a 20% increase in user retention and customer satisfaction.
+  * Performance Optimization: Enhanced application performance through meticulous code refinement and adopting new technologies, leading to faster load times and a smoother user experience.

   #### Project
     * Infowall Service and Applications

 ### Software Engineer, Unistar Talent Ltd., 2014.11 - 2017.10
-  * J2EE Application, experience in developing customer facing web applications in Java (EJB, Serialization, JDBC and Java Beans)
-  * Android Development, including feature development, debugging with fabric, and publishing
-  * Web page application, experience in Javascript, jQuery, React JS
+  * Enterprise Web Solutions: Led the development of several large-scale customer-facing web applications using Java technologies (EJB, Serialization, JDBC, Java Beans).
+These projects significantly improved the scalability and performance of the platform.
+  * Android Application Leadership: Managed the full lifecycle of Android application development, from concept through delivery and post-launch support, reducing crash rates by 35% and enhancing user engagement.
+  * Front-End Development: Contributed to the enhancement of the front-end architecture using JavaScript, jQuery, and React JS.
+Focused on optimizing code structure and improving the efficiency of the user interface components, which resulted in smoother interactions and a more responsive user experience.
+  * Professional Development: Actively engaged in continuous learning, attending workshops on modern development practices and software architecture, ensuring the application of up-to-date technology solutions in projects.

   #### Project
     * Mobile Platform and Application